accolite/ng-feedback/README.md

     $ bower install angular-bootstrap
     $ bower install html2canvas

-Once installation is done include the following statement in HTML:
+Once installation is done include the following statement in index file :

+    $   <script src="bower_components/angular-user-feedback/dist/angular-user-feedback.js"></script>
+    $   <link rel="stylesheet" href="bower_components/angular-user-feedback/dist/angular-user-feedback.css" />

+Also include the bower component in your app config like

+    $ angular.module('appName', [
+      'angular-user-feedback',

+Then insclude the following line in your html and you should start seeing a feedback link

     $ '<feedback uiLabel="Feedback", position = "right-center"></feedback>'

 Possible options for postions:

     $  right-center